MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-log-files.md

 ## ScanState and LoadState logs

  **ScanState** and **LoadState** logs are text files that are create when you run the **ScanState** and **LoadState** tools.
-You can use these logs to help monitor your migration.
+You can use these logs to help monitor the migration.
 The content of the log depends on the command-line options that you use and the verbosity level that you specify.
 For more information about verbosity levels, see [Monitoring options](usmt-scanstate-syntax.md#monitoring-options) in [ScanState syntax](usmt-scanstate-syntax.md).

 ## Progress log

 You can create a progress log using the `/progress` option.
-External tools, such as Microsoft System Center Operations Manager, can parse the progress log to update your monitoring systems.
+External tools, such as Microsoft System Center Operations Manager, can parse the progress log to update the monitoring systems.
 The first three fields in each line are fixed as follows:

 - **Date:** Date, in the format of *day* *shortNameOfTheMonth* *year*.
 For example: 08 Jun 2023.